naman14/TAndroidLame/README.md

 **inSampleRate** - input sample rate in Hz.  default = 44100hz
 **numChannels** - number of channels in input stream. default=2
-**bitrate** - set the bitrate of out strteam
+**bitrate** - set the bitrate of out stream
 **outSampleRate** -   output sample rate in Hz.  default = 0, which means LAME picks best value
   based on the amount of compression
 **quality** - quality = 0 to 9.
 0=best (very slow).
 9=worst. default = 5
 **scaleInput** - scale the input by this amount before encoding.  default=1